Public Speaking Anxiety Therapy

 In some cases, those with self-consciousness etiology to their speech anxiety can remember a specific time when something went wrong or they faced a particular challenge when in front of a group.
 In other words, for these people, public speaking anxiety comes from an actual event where they were embarrassed in front of a crowd somehow.
 Now, they have an exaggerated and irrational fear of something like that, or at least something that causes that feeling to happen again.

-In other cases, the self-consciousness that causes the fear of public speaking has no clear cause, but the person may be predisposed to feeling self-consciousness.
+In other cases, the self-consciousness has no clear cause, but the person may be predisposed to feeling self-consciousness.
 A subgroup of this category is those who are experiencing a transition in life – maybe they are in a new and more important professional position, or maybe they just graduated college and are entering the workforce.
 These transitions can sometimes magnify self-consciousness and, of course, bring on public speaking anxiety in turn.

 3. General Confidence Issues and Public Speaking Anxiety

-There is actually a third type of public speaking anxiety, which, although rare, can happen especially in early adulthood or when a person has not had to speak in front of others for a long time.
+There is actually a third type, which, although rare, can happen especially in early adulthood or when a person has not had to speak in front of others for a long time.

 4. Other Reasons